buketozceylan/buketozceylan/README.md

 ### 🔧 Machine Learning Engineer | Data Engineering & Software Architecture

 I bridge the gap between **software engineering** and **data science**.
-With **5 years of professional experience** in web development and software architecture, I now apply engineering rigor to build scalable machine learning models and robust data pipelines.
+With **5 years of professional experience** in web development, I now apply engineering rigor to build scalable machine learning models and robust data pipelines.

 My focus is not just on training models, but on deploying them—creating end-to-end solutions that drive decision-making.